-How Declaration Repetition Developed over Time, a Statistically Insignificant Sample
+How Declaration Repetition Developed Over Time, a Statistically Insignificant Sample

-Published on February 7, 2018 (↻ February 5, 2024), filed under (RSS feed).
+Published on February 7, 2018 (↻ June 19, 2024), filed under (RSS feed for all categories).

 We know that there’s excessive declaration repetition in the Web’s style sheets, that each declaration is on average repeated 2–3 times, often needlessly.
 We know that this repetition is a little less bad on tech sites, but that we find it there as well.
 We have some ideas what causes the repetition and some on what keeps it at bay.
 We’ve observed it all ever since.
 Or have we?
 That’s what I wanted to probe.